RUMBA+ Control Board

 Our new magnetic encoder modules communicate with a printer's control board over I2C.
 RAMPS has one such connection, but RUMBA has no specific I2C header - though the needed pins are available in the EXP3 expansion header.
 We've taken the needed pins and added not one, but four connections for I2C communication to RUMBA+!
 This means that RUMBA+ natively supports up to four of our encoder boards, with no adaptor needed - so you can keep the neat and tidy wiring setup, even with closed-loop control on four axes!

-We've come across reports that the USB connection on original RUMBA boards could sometimes be a little flaky - so we overhauled that section of the board, improving component layouts to improve reliability.
-We've made the USB subsection functionally identical to the implementation on genuine Arduino Mega 2560 boards - our new RUMBA+ boards even run the same USB to serial firmware, and will identify as an Arduino / Genuino Mega 2560 in the Arduino IDE.
+The USB connection on original RUMBA boards could sometimes be a little flaky - so we overhauled that section of the board to improve reliability.
+We've made the USB subsection functionally identical to the implementation on genuine Arduino Mega 2560 boards - our new RUMBA+ boards even run the same USB to serial firmware and will identify as an Arduino / Genuino Mega 2560 in the Arduino IDE.
+No special drivers, no funky workarounds - easy, plug-and-play behaviour.